A proposal to name the peak of Frenchman Mountain after former President Ronald Reagan has been scuttled, and all it took was an act of Congress.

 Titus spokesman Caitlin Teare insists there is no personal or political motive behind the bill.
 “It is simply an effort to name a Nevada landmark after a notable Nevadan,” she said.
 “What could be a better way to celebrate Nevada’s 150th birthday than honoring one of our own?”

 Titus quietly introduced the bill back on Oct.
-30, but Muth said he only found out about it this week, when he contacted the head of the Nevada Board on Geographic Names for a status update on his proposal.
+30, but Muth said he found out about it only this week, when he contacted the head of the Nevada Board on Geographic Names for a status update on his proposal.

 In an email to Muth, state board Chairwoman Linda Newman said she was stunned by the development.
 “This is the first situation like this I have seen in my several decades on the NV Board,” Newman wrote.